telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/use-grid-sortable-reorder.md

 ---
-title: Use Grid with Sortable
+title: Reorder Rows in Grids Using Sortable
-page_title: Use Grid with Sortable | Kendo UI Grid
+page_title: Reorder Rows in Grids Using Sortable | Kendo UI Grid
 description: "Learn how to use the Kendo UI Sortable widget with a Kendo UI Grid either in editable or non-editable modes."
 slug: howto_usegridandsortable_grid
 ---

-# Use Grid with Sortable
+# Reorder Rows in Grids Using Sortable

 To see the examples on how to use the Kendo UI Sortable widget with a Kendo UI Grid either in an editable or in a non-editable mode, refer to [this how-to article]({% slug howto_usesortablewithgrid_inincellediting_sortable %}).